jhobbs/mathnotes/physics/gauss-law.md

 $$ \Phi = \oint_S \vec{E} \cdot d \vec{A} $$

 Gauss' law relates the electric field at points on a (closed) Gaussian surface to the net charge enclosed by that surface.
+It is one of Maxwell's equations.
 An inward piercing field is negative flux.
 An outward piercing field is positive flux.
 A skimming field is zero flux.

 Gauss' law relates the net flux $\Phi$ penetrating a closed surface to the net charge $q_{enc}$ enclosed by the surface: